 #2: Water > Alcohol

 My mom will be the first to tell you she drinks lots and lots of water.
 (And I'll be the second.)
-My mom is one of those people who are devout sticklers when it comes to believing there's a correlation between healthy, glowing skin and ample water intake.
+My mom is one of those people who are devout sticklers when it comes to believing there's a correlation between healthy skin and water intake.
 (If you saw her skin, you'd be a believer too.)
 And aside from her aforementioned protein/water elixir in the morning, water is pretty much the only thing she drinks.
 (Alcohol, caffeinated beverages like soda and coffee, and juices—even green ones—aren't her cup of tea.)

 "I mainly stick to water.
 Lots of water," she says.
 "Since my mother was an alcoholic, I have stayed away from alcohol for most of my life.
 Plus, over the years, I've realized it's a strong depressant for me, so cutting down has been pretty easy.
 As far as juices, I know some people believe in them, but since most are saturated with sugar, I steer clear."